Imprints on campaign materials promoting a political party

 If the promoter is not a person then it should be a body registered with the Electoral Commission, either the political party, Reform UK, or an accounting unit of it, which may be a branch in the future, however at the time of writing, the party has no accounting units registered with the Electoral Commission, so

-— Fred Flintstone is the person or organisation causing the material to be published, the London address is an address through which he can be contacted if there is an issue with the leaflet.
+— Reform UK is the organisation causing the material to be published, the London address is an address through which it can be contacted if there is an issue with the leaflet.
+Remember branches are just a part of the Party.

 If you have material that you would like the Electoral Commission to review and provide an opinion on,